Term Life Insurance

 Permanent life insurance offers death benefit coverage, along with a cash value or investment component.
 There are several sub-classes of permanent life insurance, including whole life, universal life, and variable life.

 The premiums on permanent life insurance policies are typically higher than those of term life coverage.
-However, this is primarily due to the fact that a portion of each premium is going towards the cash or investment component of the permanent policy.
+However, this is primarily because a portion of each premium goes toward the cash or investment component of the permanent policy.

 Types of Term Life Insurance Available